Stretch your legs!

-A Camden Walk
+A Camden Stroll

 - Start at Regent’s Park tube station (on the Bakerloo line).
 This walk takes you clockwise around the royal grounds that were originally used for hunting by Henry VIII.
 Head inside and follow the footpath to the left.